Dynatrace/k8s-problem-patterns/frequent-restarts-for-workloads/README.md

 ![ChartVersion](https://img.shields.io/badge/ChartVersion-0.1.0-informational?style=flat)

 ## Overview
 This chart can be used to frequently restart a named workload.
 Some workloads use custom containers which do not always have the necessary binaries to kill their main process.
 For that reason, we assume the target workload has a livenessprobe, which will terminate the container if a file "/tmp/restart" is present.
-This can be achieved by adding the following to the manifest:
+This can be achieved by adding the following to the workload's manifest:
 ```
     livenessProbe:
       exec: